automobileslie/grocery_store_application_front_end/README.md

 II Setup

 - Get the backend up and running by following the instructions at https://github.com/automobileslie/grocery_shopping_application_backend.
+Run that on http://localhost:3000.
 - First clone the repo
 - Then, in the project directory, you can run: `npm start`, which runs the app in development mode.
-- Open [http://localhost:3000](http://localhost:3000) to view it in your browser, or at the url that your terminal directs you to (for example http://localhost:3001) if you have the backend running on localhost:3000
+- Go to [http://localhost:3001](http://localhost:3001) or whichever url the terminal tells you the app is running on.